influxdata/docs-v2/content/influxdb/cloud/account-management/billing.md

 On the **Billing page**, view the total limits available for the Free Plan.

-## Review and resolve exceeded plan limits
+## Review and resolve plan limit overages

 If you exceed your plan's [limits](/influxdb/cloud/account-management/pricing-plans/), you'll receive a notification in the {{< cloud-name "short" >}} user interface (UI).